 - Medicare Advantage or Part C is an amazing plan that utilizes all of the plans into one big super plan where individuals can receive all Medicare Plans with just one insurance provider that has limits as to how much they can charge individuals.

-- Medicare prescription drug benefit is very important for individuals who have or may get conditions they may need prescription drugs for.
+- Medicare prescription drug benefit is very important for individuals who have or may get conditions they may require prescription drugs for an extended period of time.

 Furthermore, individuals eligible can begin benefiting from all parts of Medicare when they choose to do so with the knowledge that has been provided here.